moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/setup_dns.md

 - A records

-Use this record to point a name on the IP address of a Scaleway instance for example.
+Use this record to point a name on the IP address of a HyperScale instance for example.

 `test.mydomain.com A xxx.xxx.xxx.xxx`